The Festival has ended for 2018. Thank you to all our visitors for a wonderful season and we look forward to seeing you August 24, 2019.

 Faith Ditty, Mistress of the DanceChrista Palmer will delight the young and young at heart leading the maypole and peasant dances and she invites you to join the dance!
 Also a prize-winning Irish stepdancer, Christa can be seen amazing audiences dancing to jaunty jigs and fast-paced reels.

-Melodious DittyMistress Ditty (Cathy Palmer) plays fiddle and is music director for many of the period plays produced at the festival.
-Cathy, her husband Bill, and talented daughters Abbie and Christa have played at Revel Grove over many years.
-You can catch Mistress Ditty at the maypole, in the pathways, and on the Globe providing music for Fightasia and The Courtly Interlude.
+Melodious DittyMistress Ditty (Cathy Palmer) plays fiddle and has been music director for many of the period plays produced at the festival.
+You can catch Mistress Ditty at the maypole and in the village.

 Bob and Sue Esty - Harp and VoiceBob Esty - harp, voice, pennywhistle.
 Sue Esty- harp, voice, bowed psaltry, drum.